eunos-1128/openstructure/examples/scoring/README.md

 ```

 An example output can be found [here](compare-ligand-structures_example_out.json)
+and we refer to the action documentation for in-depth description of the provided
+data items.

 Again, it is advised to use the `-rna` flag if applicable.
 In this example,
 reference ligands are directly extracted from the provided mmCIF file based on